|Poverty and Literature 2019

 "immigrants" from the Deep South followed the same pattern.

-nationalities initially coexisted in the same inner city neighborhoods.
-As
+Many different nationalities initially co-existed in the same inner

-factory workers became more affluent, they or their children moved
+city neighborhoods.
+As factory workers became more affluent, they or

 By the early 1900s, however, the character of the African-American

 clusters in the North began to change.
 Blacks faced increasing

 discrimination in housing and public accommodations.
 Resistance to

 members and employer reluctance to train blacks as skilled workers in